ilyasotkov/learning-kubernetes/labs/lab1/upgrade-cluster.md

 # Upgrade a Kubernetes cluster

+First of all, why would you need to upgrade your clusters?
+Here are some use cases:

+- TODO
+- ...

 ## GKE

 Just change the cluster definition in `gke-cluster.tf` and apply the changes by running `terraform apply`.